 The Court relied, in particular, on a textual analysis of Recitals 23 and 24, and Article 34(1)(b), as well as finding additional support from the travaux préparatoires to Brussels Recast.
 Second, the Court found, as did Turner J, that it was sufficient that the judgment in the pending action was “capable” of recognition.

-Here, the parties agreed that a judgment in the 155bn CPA against the Brazilian Companies would fulfil the common law criteria for recognition.
+Here, the parties agreed that a judgment in the 155bn CPA against the Brazilian Companies would fulfill the common law criteria for recognition.
 As such, there was no need for the factual inquiry advocated for by the Claimants.

 The Court further held that, with respect to the 58 or the 13 large businesses, the assumption made in respect of Article 34(1)(a) meant that they were not in a different position from the other claimants merely by reason of the fact that they will not be bound by the 155bn CPA judgment.
 Article 34(1)(b) was therefore satisfied in respect of all Claimants.

-Article 34(1)(c) (‘necessary for proper administration of justice’): While several complex issues arose in relation to the principles applicable to this limb,8 the Court noted that the critical question was whether Turner J was right that a ‘wait and see’ stay was necessary for the proper administration of justice.
+Article 34(1)(c) (‘necessary for proper administration of justice’): While several complex issues arose in relation to the principles applicable to this limb, the Court noted that the critical question was whether Turner J was right that a ‘wait and see’ stay was necessary for the proper administration of justice.
 In this respect, the Court highlighted the need to keep in mind that what was under consideration was a temporary, albeit potentially lengthy, interruption to the English proceedings, which will resume after the conclusion of the 155bn CPA.

 The Court agreed with the Defendants that the factors it may consider in this respect extended to any advantage to the parties or the court from a temporary stay (i.e., the ‘wide’ approach), which included both the possible redress the Claimants may receive by awaiting judgment in the 155bn CPA and typical forum non conveniens considerations.
 The Court further noted that the determination under Article 34(1)(c) was an evaluative one, not an exercise of discretion, and, as such, must be made afresh irrespective of whether Turner J had erred.
 Notwithstanding, the Court identified several errors made by Turner J, including: